 While you should certainly focus on the energy crisis the world is encountering, you should also pay attention to the amount of single-use plastics that are being used, thrown away, and finding their way into the world’s oceans.

 Plastic water bottles, for instance, take over 400 years to decompose, and some can take up to 1000 years to biodegrade.
-That would be a problem if thousands of bottles made their way to the oceans, but an average 8 million metric tons of plastic makes its way into the sea every year, which means the earth not only has a problem, it has a very big one.
+That would be a problem if thousands of bottles made their way to the, but an average 8 million metric tons of plastic makes its way into the sea every year, which means the earth not only has a problem, it has a very big one.

 Stop using trash bags.

 Or at least, stop using traditional ones.
 You have two options when it comes to eliminating harmful plastic bags from your home.
 You can throw your trash directly into the bin and then wash/rinse the bin often, or you can invest in biodegradable, compostable trash bags.

 Making this switch will make a huge impact on the environment, since plastic bags take 10-20 years to decompose, and the pollution is spreading to more of the oceans every year.
 Plastic bags were recently found in the Mariana Trench, which is a depth of 36,000 feet.